-Designed for returning engineering students who want to complete their bachelor's degree or for students who have earned a degree in other fields but want to pursue an engineering degree, the online engineering science program offers an excellent opportunity to gain technical skills and achieve greater career success.
+Designed as a fully online completion degree for returning engineering students who want to complete their bachelor's degree or for students who have earned a degree in other fields but want to pursue an engineering degree.
+The completion degree curriculum includes coursework offered in the junior and senior year.
+The online engineering science program offers an excellent opportunity to gain technical skills and achieve greater career success.

 Complete your bachelor's degree in engineering and forge a path to new careers

 Pursue an interdisciplinary program of study designed to meet your interests and objectives

 Equips graduates with an ability to approach and solve complex engineering problems at every level

 The Engineering Science BS online completion program develops a strong, broad-based, rigorous engineering background for analysis and evaluation of engineering problems in today’s rapidly evolving and often high-tech industries.

 Using analytical and problem-solving skills, students who complete the Engineering Science program are able to establish careers that range from technical positions in industry to research positions in government or private labs.
 Additionally, graduates are well suited to go into engineering sales and technical communication, and to continue on to graduate school.

 The BS in Engineering Science program, hosted in the interdisciplinary Department of Engineering Education, consists of six curricular elements: